ccbogel/QualCoder/README.md

 `py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl py2exe`

-You can skip the py2exe instruction above, as of 30 June 2021.
-It is not actively used right now, but will be used in the future.
+(You can skip the py2exe instruction above.
+It is not actively used right now, but will be used in the future)

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).

-Now, you should be able to run QualCoder by double-clicking the desktop shortcut.

 The `py` command uses the most recent installed versionof python.
-You can use a specific version on your Windows, if you have many pythons installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)
-You can run the cmd.exe as described above, and type `py` and Enter.
+You can use a specific version on your Windows, if you have many pythons installed, e.g. `py -3.8`  See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)  You can run the cmd.exe as described above, and type `py` and Enter.
 The first line will tell you which version of python that command runs.
 To exit, press Ctrl Z.

 Run QualCoder from cmd.exe
 Move to the correct Drive.  e.g. C:  or P: or whatever the letter for the drive where qualcoder is stored.